Risk of local lockdown in Moray unless surge of Covid cases brought under control

 Health officials have revealed that Elgin has had the majority of the cases but have stressed they are spread across the region.

-Within the last 20 days, more than 100 new cases have been detected in Moray while totals drop in the resto of the country.
+Within the last 20 days, more than 100 new cases have been detected in Moray while totals drop in the rest of the country.

-Today NHS Grampian revealed the source of more than a third of the cases is a mystery – raising the concern of community transmission.
+NHS Grampian has revealed the source of more than a third of the cases is a mystery – raising the concern of community transmission.

+Warnings have been issued by health officials, Moray Council and Visit Moray Speyside that there is a now risk of the region “being left behind” with a local lockdown when restrictions in the rest of the country ease next month.

+All of Scotland is currently in Level 3 restrictions and is due to move to Level 2 on May 17 – allowing people to socialise in homes, alcohol to be served indoors, cinemas and bingo halls to reopen and small-scale events to take place.

 Concerns weekend could bring ‘perfect storm’